-Sabudana Khichdi is also known as sago pilaf or pulao or pulav, aloo or potato khichdi, sabudana usal, or saggubiyyam upma.
+Sabudana Khichdi is also one of the most popular fasting or vrat recipes prepared during the Navratri season.
+Sabudana Khichdi is also known as sabudana upma, sago pilaf or pulao or pulav, aloo or potato khichdi, sabudana usal, or saggubiyyam upma.

-In this post, I will share all tips and tricks that I have learned all these years to make perfect non-sticky sabudana khichdi or aloo (potato) khichdi or sago recipe every single time.
+I prepare sabudana khichdi frequently, especially during fasting and vrat (Sai Guruvar, Sankashti, Ekadashi).
+In this post, I will share all the tips and tricks I have learned over the years to make perfect non-sticky sabudana khichdi or aloo (potato) khichdi or sago recipes every single time.
 I like to serve Sabudana Khichdi for breakfast, as an evening snack, or for vegetarian lunch or dinner on fasting (upvas) or vrat days.

-- The water to sabudana ratio is very important.
+- The water-to-sabudana ratio is very important.
 Use a 1:1 ratio of sabudana and water for soaking.
 For eyeball measurement, ensure the water is just ¼ to ½ inch more than the sabudana level in a regular bowl.

 - After soaking overnight and doing smash text, drain off excess water using the colander.
 While doing the smash test on the sabudana, if you still feel it's hard on the inside, add another cup of water and let it continue to soak for some more time.